satvik007/Scanner_OP/README.md

 - go to build and run with ```./imgtxtenh -t wolf input_path output_path```
 - See the man folder for more details on available options.

+## 7. &nbsp; filters_cpp
+- C++ implementation of all filters except the gray.
+- Working on adding gray filter.
+- Gray filter will be quite useful in OCR

 ## Remaining resources for corner detection ##
 - https://stackoverflow.com/questions/6555629/algorithm-to-detect-corners-of-paper-sheet-in-photo